 Automated contract management means more time for higher-value work

-If Legal is required to draft, review, and approve every single contract, there will be backlogs and bottlenecks.
-But the process of contracting doesn’t have to be overwhelming and seemingly endless.
-Implementing state-of-the-art CLM technology can eliminate contracting roadblocks by:
+The process of contracting doesn’t have to feel overwhelming and seemingly endless, however.
+Implementing state-of-the-art CLM technology can eliminate contracting roadblocks and skyrocket the efficiency and productivity of contract management by:

-1. Elevating collaboration.
+1. Facilitating collaboration.
 Every department creates and manages contracts.
 But not every internal function uses the same system for contract management.
 Global enterprises deal with the added challenges locations, time zones, and languages.
-CLM technology can automate workflows and unify processes, providing the same data on all web browsers and devices for every department, from legal to sales to procurement.
-This can break down silos, reduce bottlenecks, and significantly shorten contact times.
+CLM technology can automate workflows and unify processes, providing the same data on all web browsers and devices for every department.
+This can help Sales, Procurement, and other departments manage their contract tasks as well as hasten the process for Legal by breaking down silos, significantly shortening contact execution times across the enterprise.

 2. Advancing visibility.
 Despite the benefits of CLM, only 54% of legal respondents globally acknowledge their contract processes are automated.
-But with CLM solutions, Legal can have a comprehensive view of the entire contracting cycle at once, as well as a library of up-to-date contract-generation clauses that can lessen risk and ensure consistency.
-This has proven to boost productivity by more than 51%, so your team can spend less time working on contracts and focus more hours on higher-value work.
+But with CLM solutions, every function can have a comprehensive view of the entire contracting cycle.
+Legal will have a library of up-to-date contract-generation clauses that can lessen risk and ensure consistency, and Sales, Procurement, HR, and IT can be aware of the status of their contracts with full transparency.
+CLM tools have also been shown to boost productivity by more than 51%, so every team can spend less time working on contracts and focus more on higher-value work.

 3. Accelerating revenue recognition.
 When it comes to contracts, artificial intelligence (AI) takes things to the next level.
-On average, 51% of legal professionals use AI in operations.
-Departments in Germany (60%) and the United States (57%) are most likely to have integrated AI, whereas only 43% in France and 34% in the United Kingdom have.
-CLM powered by AI can identify and escalate potential issues, extract necessary data for commercial and regulatory changes, and redline in less than two minutes – closing sales cycles faster up to 24% faster and saving most companies at least nine percent of their annual revenue.
+On average, 51% of legal professionals use AI in managing contract lifecycles.
+Germany (60%) and the United States (57%) are most likely to have integrated AI, whereas only 43% in France and 34% in the United Kingdom have.
+But CLM powered by AI can identify and escalate potential issues for every enterprise function.
+By extracting necessary data for commercial and regulatory changes and allowing Legal to redline in less than two minutes, Sales, Procurement, and other customer-facing roles can close cycles up to 24% faster — which also has been proven to save most companies at least nine percent annual revenue.

-All departments hire people, negotiate with clients, procure vendors, and make agreements that ultimately lead to contracts.
-Legal must take control of the entire contract management process with end-to-end automation — from capture and creation through negotiation and execution.
-Doing so will skyrocket cost and operational efficiency as well as topline revenue generation for its businesses, proving Legal to be the transformative agent it truly can be.
+Every department hires people, negotiates with clients, and makes agreements that ultimately lead to contracts.
+By taking control of the contract management process with end-to-end automated CLM, your business will catapult its cost and operational efficiency as well as topline revenue generation and evolve into a truly connected, materially impactive, future-proof enterprise.

 Read the ELR Report to learn more about how legal professionals view their relationships with internal clients in comparison to the image enterprise employees have of their legal departments.